 Will the Rise of AI Make Digital Roles in Banking Redundant?

-According to Josh Bottomley, the global head of digital, retail banking and wealth management at HSBC bank, the answer to this crucial question is no. He said in the report, which is titled ‘Human Advantage: The Power of People’:
+Josh Bottomley, thinks the answer to this question is no. He said in the report, which is titled ‘Human Advantage: The Power of People’:

 “Many of the roles and job titles of tomorrow are unknown to us today… One thing is certain, however – artificial intelligence will not replace human intelligence… Blending the best technology with the power of people will be the difference between good and great when it comes to customer experience.”Josh Bottomley – Global Head of Digital, Retail Banking and Wealth Management at HSBC